 - And click the ADD INPUT button.
 The added keywords will appear on the table as seen from the image above.

-- If you want to further narrow your search, you can use the available filters such as location, company, industries, schools and past companies.
+- If you want to further narrow your search, you can use the available filters such as location, company, industries, schools, past companies and title.

 Add People From A Provided List: